There’s No Place Like Sub-Ohm

 Many regulated devices will list the lowest ohms they can power – if it doesn’t list it on the mod specification the safest solution is not to use it until you have confirmation it’s safe from the vendor or manufacturer.

-All of the main e cig manufacturers produce sub ohm mods.
-Brands such as Aspire, Innokin, Kangertech and Jacvapour (to name a small selection) are all trusted suppliers that continually produce high quality products.
+All of the main e cig manufacturers produce sub ohm capable mods.
+Brands such as Aspire, Innokin, Wismec and Jacvapour (to name a small selection) are all trusted suppliers that continually produce high quality products.

-Mods using genuine DNA30, DNA40 and SX350 chips in the circuit boards will all be able to handle the demands the atomizers place on them.
+Mods using genuine DNA chips in the circuit boards will all be able to handle the demands the atomizers place on them.

 Check out our guide and recommended DNA Mods here.